-Prerequisite: Concurrent enrollment or completion of MEDA 111.
+Prerequisite: Concurrent enrollment or completion of MEDA 111 and MEDA 163 with a grade of 2.5 or above.

-MEDA 117-Healthcare Customer Service Cr: 3 Wkly hrs: 3 hours Lecture
+MEDA 117-Healthcare Customer Service Wkly hrs: 3 hours Lecture

 Customer service skills and their application to working with patients and others in a medical facility.